jmf1988/ytdash/README.md

 Optional installation of pycurl with openssl backend:

 The above installs OS version of pycurl that can be outdated and/or come with gnutls backend enabled by default, depending on the distro used, which may use more memory and cause some issues.
-To install pycurl with openssl backend that uses less memory and is more realiable do the following:
+To install pycurl with openssl backend that uses less memory and is more realiable using pip tool do the following:

 - Install the required dependecies in debian/ubuntu to build pycurl with openssl backend instead